gentifa576/gentifa576.github.io/api_caller/README.md

-Method that are most likely to be overridden here: call() call flow for this specific API generateFetchRequest() can be overridden to append header
+Method that are most likely to be overridden here: call() call flow for this specific API
 ```
 ### SpecificAPIMethodCaller
 ```
 This class is intended to handle how the specific calls and how to handle request creation and response parsing

-Method that are most likely to be overridden here: savedCallerEvent() saving specific event of the call, can be left with no op createFetcherRequest()
+Method that are most likely to be overridden here: generateRequest() generateResponse() generateUrl()
-For POST HTTP method construct according to the supplier requirement (could be JSON, XML, XML RPC, Query String, etc) For GET HTTP method do construct it as ObjectNode and return it with objectNode.toString() so it can be parsed to Query String getResponseObject() if the response will be in JSON or XML format, do expect it to be returned as json(you can transform this to JsonNode with objectMapper.readTree(body)) and construct the result object from there getErrorResponseObject() can be left NO OP, is used to construct result object in case of failure, to ease error identification
 ```
 ## TODO
 ```
-Generifying call method so it doesn’t have to be specify by each supplier, since I believe it has generic flow (create header -> create request -> log request (optional) -> send request -> log response(optional) -> parse response)
+1. Generifying call method so it doesn’t have to be specify by each supplier, since I believe it has generic flow (create header -> create request -> log request (optional) -> send request -> log response(optional) -> parse response)
-Overload method which can simplify usage
+2. Overload method which can simplify usage
+3. savedCallerEvent() saving specific event of the call, can be left with no op
+4. Has Build-in Callback (optional to use) that handles Server Errors, Client Errors, and Success Calls
+5. Centralized Util for XML & JSON
+6. Response parser (currently based of json, json to json and xml to json)
+7. Has a build-in logging method in a form of text
+8. Exploring other Http Client such as Apache, Jetty, etc
 ```